scalar-labs/scalardl/docs/how-to-use-proof.md

 - Age of the asset record
 - Nonce of the execution request that creates the asset record
 - A cryptographic hash of the asset record
-- Digita sigunature of the above four records
+- The digital signature of the above four records

 ## The Benefits of Asset Proofs